TGA Projects

 Shaders

-Two Planar To make the level designers work easier I made a 2 planar uv function.
+To make the level designers work easier I made a 2 planar uv function.
 Why not triplanar?
 Because we wanted to use 45° walls and tri planar causes stretching on anything not perfectly aligned with the world axis.

 The ground was done by using the two horizontal world coordinates ( X & Z ).